ichigotake/Android-MultiPaneStream/README.md

 ## TODO

 - First, implement collect chat messages for me!
-(Chatwork,Gitter,HitChat,other private chat)
+(Chatwork,Gitter,HitChat,Slack,other private chat)
 - Decide to repository goal
     - No plan
     - application or library?